shizeNick/web-server/README.md

 ... so also sending browser known languages like html, css and javascript

 ### current workstation
-The next goal is to build this server around a dashboard, which i will code myself with a static website.
+The next goal is to build a dashboard around this server.
-This dashboard should give information about cyber-security related and importand data, such as the ip-addresses of your local network devices, state of the network (maybe also some stats of your own lab, if i'll be able to implement a flexible solution) and whatever the time gives.
+Maybe it will become my own little NAS system, build completely by myself.